TheYuanLiao/academic-website/content/post/book-review-writing-science/index.md

 ---
-title: "The review and excerpts of the book Writing Science"
+title: "Review and excerpts of the book Writing Science"
 date: 2020-12-22
 summary: "The review and excerpts of a recently read book, Writing Science: How to Write Papers That Get Cited and Proposals That Get Funded"